-No. Submission Summary Current Council Response 79 Submitters stated their support for the establishment of an Economic Corridor.
-Noted.
-80 Submitters stated their support for each of the following directions, objectives, and actions: • Direction 1: Facilitate Industrial Growth and Diversification. • Objective 1: Ensure the supply of Industrial Land. • Action 1.1: Advocate for the delivery of the Chartwell East and Derrimut Fields PSPs. • Objective 2: Deliver the Western Intermodal Freight Precinct (WIFP). • Action 2.2: Advocate for the delivery of the Western Intermodal Freight Terminal. • Objective 3: Optimise, Protect and Direct Industrial Industries. • Objective 4: Boost Employment, productivity, and amenity.
-Noted.
-81 Submitters stated their general support of the direction to boost employment growth, particularly Objective 7 (Activity Centres).
-Noted.
-82 Submitters stated their support of the directions provided for the Diggers Rest Precinct.
-Noted.
+No. Submission Summary Current Council Response

+79 Submitters stated their support for the Noted.

+establishment of an Economic Corridor.

+80 Submitters stated their support for each of Noted.

+the following directions, objectives, and

+actions:

+Direction 1: Facilitate Industrial

+Growth and Diversification.

+Objective 1: Ensure the supply of

+Industrial Land.

+Action 1.1: Advocate for the

+delivery of the Chartwell East and

+Derrimut Fields PSPs.

+Objective 2: Deliver the Western

+Intermodal Freight Precinct (WIFP).

+Action 2.2: Advocate for the

+delivery of the Western Intermodal

+Freight Terminal.

+Objective 3: Optimise, Protect and

+Direct Industrial Industries.

+Objective 4: Boost Employment,

+productivity, and amenity.

+81 Submitters stated their general support of Noted.

+the direction to boost employment growth,

+particularly Objective 7 (Activity Centres).

+02 Cultura internal anta da tha sin a cura manta of the Noted

+82 Submitters stated their support of the Noted.

+directions provided for the Diggers Rest

+Precinct.

-Submission Summary Current Council Response Submitters stated their concern that existing businesses face problems including affordability and request that existing businesses are given assistance first.
+No. Submission Summary Current Council Response 83 Submitters stated their concern that existing businesses face problems including affordability and request that existing businesses are given assistance first.
 The Melton Employment and Industrial Land Strategy is primarily concerned with land use planning for employment.
 Providing financial incentives or financial support to businesses is not within the scope of the Strategy.
 The Strategy aspires to stimulate economic growth, and the stronger economic activity will be beneficial across new and existing businesses in our city.
 For business owners seeking assistance, Council already offers a range of resources and support services for businesses and for more information, please get in touch with Council's Economic Development department.
-Submitters stated their view that retail in Rockbank needs to be fast tracked to catch up with residential growth and demand.
+84 Submitters stated their view that retail in Rockbank needs to be fast tracked to catch up with residential growth and demand.
 Submitter also welcomes the bulky goods precinct and future Westfield shopping centre in Mt Atkinson.
 Council adopted the Rockbank Major Town Centre Urban Design Framework in 2019, setting Council's vision and providing guidance to developers.
 The development of the land and delivery of retail in the town centre is dependent on developers initiating the approval process and lodging a planning permit application for Council to consider.
-Developers will also need to have an Urban Design Framework approved by Council for the Mt Atkinson Major Town Centre before development can begin. existing businesses face problems including affordability and request that existing businesses are given assistance first.
-Submitters stated their view that retail in Rockbank needs to be fast tracked to catch up with residential growth and demand.
-Submitter also welcomes the bulky goods precinct and future Westfield shopping
+Developers will also need to have an Urban Design Framework approved by Council for the Mt Atkinson Major Town Centre before development can begin.